 International students may be able to claim a treaty benefit that exempts the fellowship from income tax withholding.

-Within 30 days of completing their fellowships, awardees must submit a written report to the Lemann Institute that summarizes the study/research outcomes of the fellowship period.
-Dissertation research fellows will be invited to present their research in the Lemann Institute lecture series.
+Within 30 days of completing their fellowships, awardees must submit a written report to the Lemann Center that summarizes the study/research outcomes of the fellowship period.
+Dissertation research fellows will be invited to present their research in the Lemann Center lecture series.

 Deadline: Monday, January 27, 2020.